TonyM1958/HA-FoxESS-Modbus/README.md

 Access to your inverter data can be acheived in two ways:

-* Connecting the inverters LAN port to your router/switch (no additional hardware but Manager firmware 1.57 or later required for H1/AC1).
+* Connecting the inverters LAN port, where available, to your router/switch (no additional hardware but Manager firmware 1.57 or later required for H1/AC1).
 This connection provides a limited set of real time data, sufficient for general management of your equipment.
-* Connecting to the inverter's RS485 modbus using an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
-Note: this requires basic electronics competencies to connect two wires to the inverters CT / COM connector.
-This connection provides a more comprehensive set of real time data, including BMS cycle count and cell range info and inverter running totals.
+* Connecting the inverter's RS485 modbus to an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
+Note: this requires basic electronics competencies to connect 2 wires to the inverters CT / COM connector.
+This connection is recommended as it provides more comprehensive real time data, including BMS cycle count and cell range info and inverter running totals.

 ---

-## Ethernet connection to H1, AC and AIO series inverters (not recommended)
+## Ethernet connection to H1, AC and AIO series inverters
 * Plug the inverter ethernet port into your network and assign a static IP address.
 Make a note of the IP address.
 Note: a restricted data set of is provided via this port and many sensors will not be available, including your inverter energy meters and battery management information.
 * Edit modbusH1.yaml to select the modbus tcp connection for H1, AC and AIO inverters.
 * Edit your secrets.yaml file to add the inverter IP address

 ## RS485 connection to H1, AC, AIO and KH series inverters (recommended)
-* Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Hardware configuration instructions can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Connect RS485A to pin 4 and RS485B to pin 3 of the Meter/CT/RS485 connector using a suitable length of UTP cable (e.g. network cable)
 * Edit modbusH1.yaml to select the modbus rtu connection type with RS485 to USB adapter or the modbus tcp connection type for RS485 to Wifi/LAN adapter
 * Edit your secrets.yaml file to add the inverter IP address if required

 ## RS485 connection to H3 series inverter
 * Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Connect RS485A to pin 1 and RS485B to pin 2 of the Meter/RS485 connector using a suitable length of UTP cable (e.g. network cable)
 * Edit modbusH3.yaml to select the modbus rtu connection type with RS485 to USB adapter or the modbus tcp connection type for RS485 to Wifi/LAN adapter
 * Edit your secrets.yaml file to add the inverter IP address if required